matteovilla14/OpenFOAMPost/README.md

 ```
 git clone https://github.com/TheBusyDev/OpenFOAMPost.git
 ```
-Then all the necessary variables can be initialized by executing:
+Then, the necessary modules can be installed and the environment variables can be initialized by executing:
 ```
 cd OpenFOAMPost
+pip install requirements.txt
 source init.sh
 ```